What to Do When a Child Slips and Falls

 - Do not use baby walkers.

 If you child sustained injuries after slipping and falling, you may be able to file a claim for financial compensation.
 An experienced Naperville premises liability attorney can discuss your options with you today.
-Contact Woodruff Johnson & Evans for more information.
+Contact Woodruff Johnson & Evans Law Offices for more information.